RaffaelaCabriolu/MyDoc/help/faq.rst

 How many CPU hours have I spent?
 --------------------------------

+This tool can maybe be useful if they decide to make a bill for computational hours:

 For a simple summary, you can use the command ``cost``, for more details, you can use::